8 Books your 8-year-old child MUST read this year!

 Your kids definitely won’t feel like they’re doing school work while they’re reading the fully illustrated adventures of the protagonist, Greg Heffley.
 The series kicks off with Greg dealing with all the trappings of starting middle school; kids who have grown up faster, popularity contests and more.
 Your little ones will feel grown up because they are reading about a main character who is a few years older than them.

 Goofy, not just in content, but how the words are written, Where the Sidewalk Ends is the perfect way to introduce your burgeoning reader to poetry.
 They’ll laugh themselves silly at the story of a boy who turns into a TV set or another where you need to wash your own shadow as well as the accompanying drawings.

-This beloved and bestselling classic is one of the hallmarks of literature for kids and likely, mom and dad read it as kids also!
+This beloved and bestselling classic is one of the hallmarks of literature for kids.
+It's also likely that mom and dad read it as kids also!
 The first in a series, this story follows Peter Hatcher and his little brother.
 Older siblings will definitely relate to Peter’s annoyance with his little brother and how he always gets blamed for Fudge’s misdeeds!

-Proving that you don’t have to be super rich or a man to be a superhero, this chapter-book follows the Lunch Lady and her assistant, Betty as they try to get to the bottom of a teacher is missing teacher, a creepy substitute and a potential rigging of the Teacher of the Year awards.
+Proving that you don’t have to be super rich or a man to be a superhero, this chapter-book follows the Lunch Lady and her assistant, Betty.
+Together, they try to get to the bottom of a missing teacher, a creepy substitute and a potential rigging of the Teacher of the Year awards.
 They’re joined by three little kids who help the Lunch Lady try to track down the answers to these questions armed with just their wits.
 This book is perfect for reluctant readers with its puns and clever cartoons.

 Tell us: what's your eight-year-old's favourite book?